zimmski/tavor/README.md

 The following fuzzing strategy searches the token graph for constant integer tokens which have a value within 1 and 10 and increments their content by replacing the original value.
 This strategy falls therefore in the category of mutation-based fuzzing, since it does change the original data.
 It is also stateless since there is no need to keep track of current events between iterations.
 The graph is simply searched and changed once per iteration.
 An additional property is that the defined operation allows the strategy to end, which is strictly not necessary.

-Please note that the search of tokens could be cached, which would give the fuzzing strategy instance a kind of state.
+> **Note:** The search of tokens could be cached, which would give the fuzzing strategy instance a kind of state.
 It would strictly speaking still not be a stateful fuzzing strategy, since there is no connection between iterations.
 That is no iteration depends on a previous iteration.
-Caching tokens would also imply that changes in the graph, which could be made outside the fuzzing go routing, must be handled or a contract has to be made between caller and callee of the fuzzing strategy.
+Caching tokens would also imply that changes in the graph, which could be made outside the fuzzing go routing, must be handled or a contract has to be made between the caller and callee of the fuzzing strategy.

 ```go
 import (